This article is organized as follows:

 and attention are free to Realize their Source, Identity,

 For more on the purpose of disciplines in the Way of Adidam, click

 What is Your Intention?

 Adi Da has created four

 congregations within Adidam.
-The practice of the First Congregation is
+The practice of the First Congregation

-the line.
+of practice down the line.
 As described in the Third

 Congregation vow of practice:

-Da provides a means for accomodating egoic resistance
+Thus, Adi Da provides a means for accommodating egoic resistance

 to practice, that allows people to nonetheless be able to associate

 that, over time, the Grace of that auspicious Association can help

 cut into one's egoic resistance, and move one to take on the greater

 practice, for the sake of one's Realization.